steno-aarhus/research/support/Travel-booking-guidance.md

 ## Booking of flights for you or an external visitor – 3 options
 1. Book by CWT online tool: [www.mycwt.com](www.mycwt.com) (service fee of 14 DKK added per booking)

-2. Book by calling or mailing CWT – phone: 3363 7744 or [au.dk@contactcwt.com](mailto:au.dk@contactcwt.com) (service fee: flights in Scandian: 30DKK, Flights Europe: 60DKK, Flights Intercontinental: 150DKK)
+2. Book by calling or mailing CWT – phone: 3363 7744 or [au.dk@contactcwt.com](mailto:au.dk@contactcwt.com) (service fee: flights in Scandian: 30 DKK, Flights Europe: 60 DKK, Flights Intercontinental: 150 DKK)

 3. Book on the airline company’s webpage directly (no service fee, but you must also include all your personal data, which is included in your CWT profile).